It is best to spend some time understanding and setting up work centers and tools, workflows, and bills of material before you start with work orders.

 If you consume more or less sub-components than planned on the bill of materials, you can edit associated lines on the work order to reflect your actual consumption.
 This process helps ensure that your inventory levels remain accurate and will provide with a more precise unit cost for your finished goods.

-Click the chart icon on the Work Order list
+Click the chart icon on the Work Order list to view a variance report for completed work orders |

 Once the work order is complete, you can run a variance report to review unit costs.
 If the item built is a product with a list price, this report will also display your profit margin based on the actual unit cost from this work order.